dom404/munki_rebrand_swift/README.md

 You must have Xcode and Xcode tools installed to run this.

 Update 06-11-25:
-Fixed Custom Naming for acOS 26 (Sequoia)
+Fixed Custom Naming for macOS 26
 Better Checking on Files